junxit/us-congress-bills-115/metadata.md

 - 2017-01-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text of measure as passed: CR H662-664)
 - 2017-01-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text of measure as passed: CR H662-664)
 - 2017-01-30 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2017-05-25 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2017-06-05 — Committee on Foreign Relations.
+Reported by Senator Corker with amendments.
+Without written report.
+- 2017-06-05 — Committee on Foreign Relations.
+Reported by Senator Corker with amendments.
+Without written report.
+- 2017-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 116.